- ACTIVITY + RECREATION

 Today’s Parkdale is one of sharp contrasts.
 While more and more middle-class families and individuals move into the neighbourhood, there continues to be a large number of adults living below the poverty line, often in substandard rooming houses and boarding homes.
 Securing permanent, affordable and decent housing continues to be a major challenge for many PARC members and low-income people across the City of Toronto.

-In response to this very real affordable housing crisis, PARC created and now operates 39 units of affordable and supportive housing right here in Parkdale – 10 units on the 3rd floor of the PARC building (1499 Queen Street) and 29 units next door at Edmond Place (194 Dowling Street).
+In response to this very real affordable housing crisis, PARC created and now operates 57 units of affordable and supportive housing right here in Parkdale – 10 units on the 3rd floor of the PARC building (1499 Queen Street), 29 units next door at Edmond Place (194 Dowling Street), and 18 units on Beaty Ave – just around the corner from PARC.

 Since 2000, PARC has provided 10 units of supportive housing on the third floor of 1499 Queen Street West for twelve of our members.
 Because housing is so much more than just a roof overhead, PARC has one full-time community mental health worker dedicated to supporting and working with these tenants on their personal health and recovery plans.
 This means working with tenants on issues of physical and mental health, reducing harm around substance use and helping them to navigate systemic barriers of stigma and discrimination.